bryantbaptista/bryantbaptista.github.io/projects/uav.md

 summary: "Part of a multidsciplinary engineering team that designed and developed an autonomous Unammed Aerial System (UAS)"
 ---

-The goal of the University of Hawaii Drone Technologies (UHDT) team is to develop an autonomous Unmanned Aerial System (UAS) that can detect unexploded ordnances (UXOs) in former U.S. Army defense sites within Hawaii.
+The goal of the University of Hawai'i Drone Technologies (UHDT) team is to develop an autonomous Unmanned Aerial System (UAS) that can detect unexploded ordnances (UXOs) in former U.S. Army defense sites within Hawaii.
 The system will aid in minimizing the risk to humans during the UXO removal process and enhance the efficiency of UXO detection.
 As a multidisciplinary effort, the team consists of undergraduate mechanical, electrical, and computer engineering students divided into Hardware, Software, and Image Processing Subsystems.

 As a member of the Avionics Division within the Hardware Subsystem, my responsibilities included: